Welcome to today's edition of the Rush 24-7 podcast.

 Great to have you with us.

-It's Rush Limbaugh back in action behind a golden EIB microphone here at the Distinguished and Prestigious Limbaugh Institute for Advanced Conservative Studies.
+It's Rush Limbaugh back in action behind a golden EIB microphone here at the distinguished and prestigious Limbaugh Institute for Advanced Conservative Studies.

-The telephone number if you want to be on the program today is 800-282-2882, the email address L Rushball at EIBNet.com.
+The telephone number, if you want to be on the program today, is 800-282-2882, the email address lrushball at EIBnet.com.

-Ladies and gentlemen, I uh I think I owe you a little bit of an apology here and an in-depth explanation, but an in-depth explanation of uh of what happened that caused a fire storm to uh to kick off late yesterday afternoon.
+Well, sort of an apology, but an in-depth explanation of what happened that caused a firestorm to kick off late yesterday afternoon.

-I readily agreed to this, and it was for yesterday, and I intended to mention this to you on Monday, just to let you know that I would not be here on Tuesday.
+And I intended to mention this to you on Monday, just to let you know that I would not be here on Tuesday.

-I forgot to mention it to you on Monday, and when I ended the program on Monday, said see you tomorrow.
+And when I ended the program on Monday, said, see you tomorrow.

-And the staff said, No, you won't, you won't.
+And the staff said, no, you won't.

 So I decided to have a little fun and play a typical little radio prank.